Email editors

 Multilingual versions

-Both the Visual Builder and HTML Builder allow you to create different versions of your email template for each language in your project.
-You can access this function by clicking on the three dots on the top-right side of the template builder, and then on Add language version.
+Both builders support multiple language versions of an email template—one per language configured in your project.
+Access this by clicking the three dots at the top right of the template builder, then Add language version.

 Save as new